I am Global CEO of Geometry Global. A brand new activation agency for a digital age.

-My career actually started on the client side in sales at Smith and Nephew and then what became Carlsberg Tetley.
-I then made the decision to move to the agency side, joining a Sales Promotion start-up called USP, and became a minority shareholder, before it was sold to Osprey Communications Plc.
+My career actually started on the client side of the business, in sales, at Smith and Nephew, which eventually became Carlsberg Tetley.
+I took the decision to move agency side, joining sales promotion start-up USP, where I became a minority shareholder before it sold to Osprey Communications Plc.
 I became Managing Director of the newly formed CSP, leaving in 1998 to start up Tarantula.
 Tarantula merged with 141 Worldwide in May 2005 and I was named CEO of the merged operations.
-I was subsequently appointed CEO OgilvyAction in EAME in 2007.
-At the end of 2009, I became an inaugural member of the OgilvyAction Global Leadership team, and in April 2010, I was appointed Global CEO for OgilvyAction.
+I was subsequently appointed EMEA CEO OgilvyAction in 2007.
+At the end of 2009, I became an inaugural member of OgilvyAction's Global Leadership team, and in April 2010, appointed Global CEO for OgilvyAction.

-My favourite David Ogilvy quote is "I had a friend who was the King's surgeon in England.
+My favourite David Ogilvy quote?
+"I had a friend who was the King's surgeon in England.
 One day I asked him what makes a great surgeon.
-He replied "What distinguishes a great surgeon is his knowledge.
+He replied: "What distinguishes a great surgeon is his knowledge.
 He knows more than other surgeons.
 During an operation he finds something which he wasn't expecting, recognizes it and knows what to do about it."